joshfire/woodman/README.md

 ### Layout
 A Layout formats a LogEvent into a form that meets the needs of an Appender, in most cases a string.
 The formatted form depends on the type of Layout.
 A typical example is the PatternLayout that takes a pattern string and formats a LogEvent according to follow that pattern.
 Other Layouts are possible although note Woodman only ships with a couple of Layouts for the time being.

 ## Woodman configuration

 In the absence of a proper configuration, calls to trace functions will not produce anything.
 To actually start logging something somewhere, you need to specify **what**, **how** and **where** to log events.
-This is all done through the configuration of Woodman that you will typically load once and for all when your application is started with code such as:
+This is all done through the configuration of Woodman, defined in declarative JavaScript object that can be serialized as JSON.
+You will typically load le configuration object once and for all when your application is started with code such as:

 ```javascript
 // Initialize Woodman configuration